magnetrwn/NetHang/README.md

 ## Future

-Currently, certain modules are tightly integrated with the hangman game.
-However, it would be nice to transform them into a versatile library for initiating TCP stream-interacting servers.
-The game code should be refactored to utilize this modular server logic instead.
-This approach enhances code modularity and reusability, enabling broader applicability beyond just hangman.
+The project goal extends beyond hangman (despite the repo name).
+The plan is to transform the application into a versatile library that can support a wide range of turn-based online games (still CLI).
+Future updates will focus on transitioning to a general-purpose library model, extending the existing client-server functionality in the `NetHang/game.py` file.
+This approach enhances flexibility and enables developers to focus on their game.

 ## Contributing